dacapobench/dacapobench/README.md

 1. Set your `JAVA_HOME` environment variable appropriately (it must be set and be consistent with the VM that will be used to build the suite).

-2. You must set `jdk8home`, in the `default.properties`, to point to a Java s installation.
+2. You must set `jdk8home`, in the `default.properties`, to point to a Java installation.

 For more information, run `ant -p` in the benchmarks directory.